humblescientist/humblescientist.github.io/_posts/2020-10-18-coronavirus_origins.md

 ## Conclusions

 1) The conclusions below are my own, based on a review of the evidence cited above.
-2) To make your own informed conclusion at minimum a review of the key articles marked with a '*' above is recommended.
+2) To make your own informed conclusion at minimum a review of the key articles in **bold** font above is recommended.

 There are several factors that have changed my thinking on the origin of Covid-19: